On the Complexity of Learning Nash Equilibria: Two families of Nash-Convergent Dynamics

-It was already observed in \cite{milionis_impossibility_2023} that the degeneracy of the game used in that paper is necessary: in any nondegenerate game there {\em are} dynamical systems that globally converge to the Nash equilibria\footnote{The particular dynamical system constructed in \cite{milionis_impossibility_2023} is actually not continuous, but an easy fix is provided in Section 3.} Here we introduce three kinds of such dynamics that exist in any nondegenerate game.
-In the next section we point out that these dynamics are intractable to compute. {\em The central hypothesis of this paper is that this is true for all Nash convergent dynamics in nondegenerate games.}
+In this section we discuss two families of Nash-convergent dynamics which exist in any non-degenerate game.
+In the next section we show that these dynamics are intractable to compute, and we conjecture that this is a general property of Nash-convergent dynamics.

-\paragraph{Type 1.} Since the game $G$ is assumed nondegenerate, it follows that its Nash equilibria comprise a set of distinct points, and we call this set $Z$.
-A dynamic of Type 1 is very simple: we pick one $z\in Z$ from these equilibria, and define a dynamic $\phi_{G,z}$ in which each mixed profile $x\in X$ moves in the direction of $z$.
-In particular, let $z'$ be the Nash equilibrium that is closest to $x$ --- possibly $z'=z$.
-Then $\phi(x) = x +\frac{z-x}{|z-x|}\cdot \frac{|z'-x|}{k}$ for some $k\gg 1$.
-That is, $x$ moves towards $z$ and, importantly, it also slows down when it is close to any Nash equilibrium.
-As a result it will come to a halt if any Nash equilibrium is on its way, as required.
-Finally, $\phi$ is continuous, another important requirement.
-Notice further that $\phi$ globally converges to the Nash equilibria of the game, since the distance from $z$ is a Lyapunov function.
+\paragraph{Type 1.} Let $G$ be a game, and let $Z$ be its set of Nash equilibria.
+A dynamic of Type 1 is very simple: we pick one $z\in Z$ from these equilibria, and define a dynamic $\phi_{G,z}$ in which each mixed profile $x\in X$ moves along a straight line in the direction of $z$ with constant speed.
+This $\phi$ is continuous and uniformly Nash-convergent, with the distance from $z$ acting as a Lyapunov function.

-\paragraph{Remark:} Defining dynamics for games with three or more players is exacerbated by a familiar problem: It is, in general, challenging to describe Nash equilibria of such games computationally, recall the seminal work in \cite{etessami2010complexity}.
-Hence, here and in the remaining of this section and in the context of descriptions of Nash-convergent dynamics, by ``Nash equilibrium'' we mean an appropriately tight approximation of the true equilibrium.

 \paragraph{Type 2.} We next present a different type of Nash-convergent dynamic guaranteed to exist in any non-degenerate game with any number of players.
 To describe the dynamic, let $z_1,z_2,\ldots, z_{2k+1}$ be the set of Nash equilibria of the game --- that the total number of Nash equilibria is odd in a nondegenerate game is known as Wilson's oddness theorem \cite{wilson_computing_1971}.
 We next identify a line $\ell=\{y + \lambda\cdot w: \lambda\in R\}$ where $y\in X$ and $w\in R^d - \{\bf{0}\}$.
 Line $\ell$ is chosen so that all projections of the Nash equilibria on $\ell$ are {\em distinct}.
 It is not hard to see that such an $\ell$ always exists.
 For example, a random line satisfies this property almost certainly, and a simple deterministic construction is also possible: start from any line and perturb it appropriately if two or more projections of Nash equilibria on it coincide.